RHODE ISLAND COMMERCIAL VEHICLE ACCIDENTS

 Commercial vehicles offer individuals, groups, organizations, and businesses convenient modes of transportation.
 These vehicles also present potential risks to their occupants, and to occupants of smaller passenger vehicles, motorcyclists, bicyclists, and pedestrians.
 Used by a business to transport goods or passengers, a commercial vehicle is required to be licensed by municipal or state agencies to operate on highways, roads, and streets.
 Drivers are required to have special commercial licenses.
 The most common types of commercial vehicles are large trucks, large vans and buses, school buses, and taxis.

 When someone is injured in a commercial vehicle collision, many questions arise about legal rights and liability.
-At Marasco & Nesselbush, Providence’s trusted personal injury law firm, our Providence accident lawyers have years of experience helping those injured by another driver’s negligence obtain the compensation they deserve for lost wages, pain and suffering, medical expenses, and other losses.
+At Marasco & Nesselbush, Providence’s trusted personal injury law firm, our Rhode Island car accident lawyers have years of experience helping those injured by another driver’s negligence obtain the compensation they deserve for lost wages, pain and suffering, medical expenses, and other losses.
 We strive to provide each and every client with extraordinary case results and legal care.

 - Large Truck Crashes